• ABOUT US

 We are working to create a society where everyone is motivated, engaged, and able to bring their unique abilities to help make the world a little bit better.
 The problems of the world are essentially the problems of individuals.
 And through supporting individuals to change, together we may just be able to change the world.

-Click here to download our Mortal Fools Programmes Summary 2023/24
+Click here to download our 'What’s On Offer At Mortal Fools' Resource

 WHY we do what we do...